hive-engine/hivesmartcontracts-wiki/Deploy-a-Smart-Contract.md

 }
 ```

 - name: this is the name of the Smart Contract you want to deploy, it has to be unique on the sidechain
- - code: this is the code of your Smart Contract, it is basically your Javascript code encoded on Base64 (you can easily encode your code via this tool: https://www.base64encode.org/)
+- code: this is the JavaScript source of your smart contract encoded as Base64

+Deployment must be signed by the Hive account that will own the contract.
+Large contracts may require chunking or helper tooling because Hive custom JSON operations have size limits.

-Example of the deployment of a Smart Contract
+Example deployment payload:

 ```js
 {